 Two months in and how am I doing?
 50-50.
 The 3-year old Bubbalicious will eat it.
 But she will try anything.
 And then there’s the 5-year old.
 Who needs the Boogeyman?
 Put a piece of broccoli in front of her and (cue scary music) fear and dread appear on her otherwise sweet face.
 But 10 months left to go.

 It’s not so much about the broccoli as it is about my goal of putting one meal on the table and having everyone eat it.(Did I mention without tears???)
 We’re getting there.
 The girls like Indian, Moroccan, and so on – things many kids their age wouldn’t touch.

 But last night was one for the record books.
 I made kielbasa and pierogies (like any good Polish girl should).
 We’ve had it about a zillion times since the 5-year old began eating solid foods.
 But last night she didn’t like it.
 Apparently her taste buds have changed, or so she says.

 Only a delicious dessert could save the day.
 And let’s be clear.
 That dessert was for me.
+It’s one of my favorites, along with cheesecake and molten chocolate cake.
 Baklava.
 Sweet, nutty, yum.
 It made everything better.

 Hopefully tonight goes better… If not, there’s more baklava.

 - 1½ cups clarified butter, melted (or use Ghee)

 - 2 tsp. ground cloves